rchakode/realopinsight/doc/sphinx/source/userguide/editor-manual.rst

 -------------------------------
 The user interface shown on the Figure below consists of:

-+ *Menus*: Accessible from the `menu bar`_ or the toolbar, they enable to access the Editor's features (Open an exiting file, Save changes, Import a Nagios Status File, etc.)
++ *Menus*: Accessible from the menu bar or the toolbar, they enable to access the Editor's features (Open an exiting file, Save changes, Import a Nagios Status File, etc.)
-+ *Explorer Pane*: Represents the hierarchy in a tree view that eases the manipulation (select service for modification, add/delete service, reorganization of the tree).
-See `here`_ for more details.
++ *Explorer Pane*, at the left of the user interface, represents the hierarchy in a tree view that eases the manipulation (select service for modification, add/delete service, reorganization of the tree, etc.
-+ *Edition Pane*: Consists of a form allowing to set or update the `properties`_ of services.
++ *Edition Pane*: Consists of a form allowing to set or edit the service properties.

 Add and edit services